-Mountain peaks tower all around, turquoise lakes punctuate alpine meadows and a maze of World War I tunnels weaves through the rocks.
-The diversity of the Tre Cime di Lavaredo (also known as Drei Zinnen) is a great introduction to everything that the Dolomites has to offer.
+Mountain peaks tower all around, turquoise lakes punctuate alpine meadows, and a maze of World War I tunnels weave through the rocks.
+It’s such a beautiful introduction to the diversity of the Dolomites.

 DISTANCE | 10-12km circular route